Immuno-psychiatry: How inflammatory cytokines can disrupt cortisol signaling and the HPA-axis seen in psychopathologies

-Associated findings in Major Depressive Disorder
+Associated findings in major depressive disorder

 Following studies of patients with significant chronic inflammation, like those undergoing interferon-alpha therapy for hepatitis C showing an association with depressive symptoms, not unlike Osler's "sickness behavior", more studies into major depressive disorder and its link to inflammation have been done.
 There have been many studies inferring a link between inflammation and major depressive disorder from correlating levels of cytokines in the blood, correlating genes linked to inflammation to treatment response, and changes in cytokines to antidepressant therapy.

 Many studies investigating the role of the immune system in patients with major depressive disorder found that such patients had decreased immune cell activity of natural killer cells and lymphocytes despite reliably having elevated levels of pro-inflammatory cytokines(IL-6, TNF-alpha, and C-reactive protein).
 Depression is also associated with a decrease in regulatory T cells which secrete anti-inflammatory IL-10 and TGF-beta.
 Different studies have shown the that persons with depression also have lower circulating levels of IL-10, TGF-beta, in addition to the mentioned elevated levels of pro-inflammatory IL-6 in their blood stream.

 Antidepressants have been used to infer a link between inflammation and major depressive disorder.
 In human studies associating the link between inflammation and depression found that giving antidepressants prior to an expected inflammatory insult decreased observed severity of depression.
-For example, giving paroxetine prior to treatment for malignant melanoma and hepatitis C was found to decrease depressive symptoms compared to persons not given paroxetine (an antidepressant).
+For example, giving paroxetine prior to treatment for melanoma and hepatitis C was found to decrease depressive symptoms compared to persons not given paroxetine (an antidepressant).
 Additional experimental support of giving an antidepressant prior to injection of endotoxin, a substance known to cause systemic inflammation) was also found to reduce self-reported symptoms of depression.
 In studies of antidepressant use, some persons show return to normal cytokine levels with depression treatment.
 Patients with major depressive disorder treated with antidepressants have an increase in regulatory T cells and a decrease in inflammatory IL-1 beta.
 And even more strongly replicated, patients with increased levels of pro-inflammatory cytokines, or even genes tied to increased pro-inflammatory activity, are more likely to have antidepressant resistant depression.

 Through all these studies there seems to be a slight difference in symptoms of major depressive disorder with and without inflammation.
 Inflammation related depression tends to have less guilt/self negativity and increased slowness and lack of appetite compared to depression in persons without increased levels of systemic inflammation.